Flu shot appointments are still available. Call us at 514-398-6017 to book an appointment.

 - Use non-medicated hard lozenges or candy to soothe a sore throat or cough.

 - Gargle with salt water to relieve a dry throat.

 - Stop or reduce smoking.
 People who smoke tend to get colds more often.
 Their colds also last longer and they cough more frequently.

 - A vaccine is available to prevent Influenza

-- It is getting late in the season to receive it but may still be effective
+- Even if given late in the season it may still be effective

 If you have further questions, call Info-Sante at 811, or the Student Health Clinic to speak with a nurse at 514-398-6017.